matloff/EDFfair/README.md

 approximate 95% confidence interval, we add and subtract 1.96 times this value to $25535.78.)

-However, the single-holdout set run we had below seems to have been overly optimistic; the true fairness valuee is about 0.22.
+However, the single-holdout set run we had earlier seems to have been overly optimistic; the true fairness value is about 0.22.

 We may then try to add another proxy varialble to occupation, say the number of weeks worked: